 Workshop takeaways

-- It may be difficult to do everything at once – to be first to market, while being 100% accessible to all stakeholders and have taken time to consider all future ramifications of execution, from privacy and security to long-term cost and societal implications.
+- Balance speed with rigor – It may be difficult to do everything at once – to be first to market, taking time to consider – and adjust for – all future ramifications of execution, from privacy and security to long-term cost and societal implications such as fairness and bias.

-- Using human skills of integrity and creativity, and obviously domain expertise, to not only set up AI processes, but to review the conclusions drawn by the data and algorithms we feed it, is critical.
-At the workshop, Gartner dubbed this as “Human in the loop.”
+- Refrain from leaving AI unattended – Remember to include human skills of integrity and creativity to review the conclusions drawn by the data and algorithms we feed it.
+During the workshop, Gartner introduced the term “human in the loop,” which some call including “domain expertise.”

 - Job security and upskilling the workforce

-- Cost, risk and complexity of data quality at an institution that has some of the largest data sets in the world
+- Data quality at an institution that has some of the largest data sets in the world.
+How to manage the cost, risk and complexity of its quality

 Workshop elements